CRD(LEGAL) - INSURANCE AND ANNUITIES MANAGEMENT: HEALTH AND LIFE INSURANCE

 Coverage of Preexisting Conditions

-Notwithstanding any other law, group health benefit coverage provided by or offered through a district to its employees under any law other than the uniform group coverage program is subject to the requirements of Insurance Code Sections 1501.102–.105, which limit exclusion for preexisting conditions.
-This provision applies to all group health benefit coverage provided by or offered through a district to its employees, including a standard health benefit plan issued under Insurance Code Chapter 1507 and health and accident coverage provided through a risk pool established under Local Government Code Chapter 172.
+Notwithstanding any other law, group health benefit coverage provided by or offered through the ESC to its employees under any law other than TRS-ActiveCare is subject to the requirements of Insurance Code Sections 1501.102–.105, which limits exclusion for preexisting conditions.
+This provision applies to all group health benefit coverage provided by or offered through the ESC to its employees, including a standard health benefit plan issued under Insurance Code Chapter 1507 and health and accident coverage provided through a risk pool established under Local Government Code Chapter 172.
 Education Code 22.004(m)

-Coverage provided under the uniform group coverage program may not be made subject to a preexisting condition limitation during the initial period of eligibility.
+Coverage provided under TRS-ActiveCare may not be made subject to a preexisting condition limitation during the initial period of eligibility.
 Insurance Code 1579.105

 Health Insurance Portability and Accountability Act (HIPAA)